Neerajd3vv/cohort-2.0--assignment-solutions/README.md

-## The solution to the assignment for Cohort 2.0.
+##  Solution to the assignments for Cohort 2.0.